Construction & Definitions

 28.2 Shore Excursions are operated by independent contractors even if sold by Agents or on board the applicable MSC Cruises’ vessel.
 The Company shall not be responsible in any way for the services provided by such independent contractors.
 MSC Cruises operates as mere agent for the Shore Excursion provider.
 Neither the Company nor MSC Cruises has any direct control over the Shore Excursion providers and their services hence in no case whatsoever will the Company or MSC Cruises be held liable for loss, damages and injuries suffered by the Passenger as a result of the negligence or otherwise of the Shore Excursion providers.
 MSC Cruises will exercise reasonable skill and care in the selection of a reputable Shore Excursion provider.
 In assessing performance and/or liability of Shore Excursion providers, local laws and regulations will apply.
 Shore Excursions shall be subject to the Shore Excursion provider’s terms and conditions including the benefit of any limitation of liability and the level of damages.
 MSC Cruises’ liability shall never exceed that of the Shore Excursion provider.

 29.1 These Booking Terms & Conditions shall be governed by the laws of the State of New South Wales, Australia and the parties irrevocably submit to the non-exclusive jurisdiction of the Courts of the State of New South Wales, Australia.

 Errors, omissions & changes

-Since the Booking Terms & Conditions applicable to the single Cruise or Holiday Package are those in force at the time of completing the Booking, irrespective of those published in the relevant Company’s brochure, it is recommended to check with the Sales Agent or by visiting the Company’s Official website for the most up to date Booking Terms & Conditions.
+30.2 Since the Booking Terms & Conditions applicable to the single Cruise or Holiday Package are those in force at the time of completing the Booking, irrespective of those published in the relevant Company’s brochure, it is recommended to check with the Company or by visiting the Official website for the most up to date Booking Terms & Conditions.